Comment directives

 Scope

 How do you work out where to put the directives and what code they will then affect?
 First of all, look at the problem icons in the hypertext view of Project Analyzer.
 Your comment directives should be placed to affect the lines with the icons.
 If your directives don't seem to work, pay attention to the exact line and the scope you're using.
-There are 4 alternative ways to define the scope of a comment directive.
+There are several alternative ways to define the scope of a comment directive.

 A. Immediately above the problem icon